sbadruddoja/sbadruddoja.github.io/_pages/projects.md

 In proof-of-stake consensus protocols, the inherent design often favors wealthier participants, perpetuating a cycle where the rich become richer, thereby consolidating control over validation and block creation.
 This dynamic discourages broader participation, as smaller or less resource-rich nodes are discouraged from contributing to block creation and transaction processing, undermining the fundamental principle of equitable decentralization.
 In this research, we introduce a hash power-based consensus protocol that provides opportunities to low-stakes validators.
 We raise the decentralization factor by extending a ’hash power’ metric, which is calculated from the minted and native stakes of a participant.
 The proposed consensus algorithm enhances the selection mechanism of forgers and validators in the network, making the distribution of validation opportunities more equitable.
 It also improves the voting strategy in the presence of malicious actors, enhancing security.
 </p>

-## Tulika Choudhary - AI-Driven Multi-Modal Framework for Enhancing Alzheimer's Disease Diagnosis and Prognosi
+## Tulika Choudhary - AI-Driven Multi-Modal Framework for Enhancing Alzheimer's Disease Diagnosis and Prognosis
 <p style="font-size:14px;">
 The diagnosis and prognosis of Alzheimer’s Disease (AD) pose significant challenges due to its multifactorial nature, involving intricate interactions between neuroimaging, clinical, and genetic data.
 This project presents a robust multi-modal AI framework designed to integrate these diverse data modalities, enabling improved diagnostic accuracy and personalized treatment planning.
 Utilizing advanced deep learning architectures, including Convolutional Neural Networks (CNNs) for spatial neuroimaging data and Long Short-Term Memory (LSTM) networks for sequential clinical and genetic data, the proposed system captures both spatial and temporal patterns critical to understanding AD progression (Lozupone et al., 2024; Majee et al.,2024)
 </p>